Alan J. Auerbach: Generational accounting

-Public policy work

-Beyond academia, Auerbach has significantly impacted public policy, including serving in public policy roles related to his work on taxation, fiscal policy, and macroeconomics.
-He was a member of the advisory committee for the Bureau of Economic Analysis in the Department of Commerce from 2000 to 2024.
-He also served as deputy chief of staff for the Joint Committee on Taxation in 1992.
-He also served as a member on the Panel of Economic Advisers for U.S. Congressional Budget Office from 1998 to 2002, and again from 2014 until present day.

 Social security

-Auerbach, has made notable contributions to public finance policy debates in the US, including social security.
 From his 1983 paper with coauthors, the Auerbach and colleagues investigated the empirical evidence on the effect of social security on national savings in the US.
 They find empirical results cannot be predicted with consumption-savings models and therefore confound a strong understanding of the impacts.
-Auerbach believes social security needs improvements to its fiscal sustainability.
 During President Bush's attempt to privatize parts of social security, Auerbach stated that this could not be done without increased tax revenue to support the system or a decrease in offered benefits.
 More recently, in 2025, he identified the interacting issues of the rising US deficit, social security funding, and inflation.
 He identified that inflation will reduce real benefits to social security recipients due to nominal tax rates which lag behind inflation, and the expansion of general revenue to fund social security.

-Wealth tax and inequality

-Auerbach's research diverges from the work of other public economists, such as Thomas Picketty.
-He disagrees with the methodology used by French economists Picketty, Saez and Zucman to measure wealth and income over time, arguing that the measure of both before taxation and transfers fails to capture other drivers of inequality.
-He also disagrees with measurement choices on the return on capital.
-Fundamentally, Auerbach does not believe a wealth tax as policy will effectively reduce inequality, due to the forced inter-temporal distortion it will create, and its inability to tax all components of an asset.